EVE

 Grounded in live acquisition, operational and risk-led environments where weak email judgement creates real downstream cost.

-Kosmos packages proven delivery discipline into product form.
-Holograph provides the lived operational pedigree; the suite makes that learning repeatable, governed and easier to buy.
+Kosmos turns proven delivery discipline into product form.
+Holograph provides the pedigree; the suite makes that operational learning repeatable.

 Questions teams ask before they wire it in